ECE445L/ECE445L-F22-Final-Lab/Lab07.md

 #### 1.6.3 Processor Selection

 The following is a list of the possible microcontrollers you can use for your system:
-1. TM4C123 LaunchPad: you can use female pin headers to plug the launchpad into your system
+1. TM4C123 LaunchPad: you can use female pin headers to plug the LaunchPad into your system
 2. TM4C123GH6PM chip: you can use and solder one of the SMD chips we possess
 3. Other microcontrollers: you can use the entire line of TM4C, MSP430, and MSP432 microcontrollers